hummingbot/hummingbot/documentation/docs/support/troubleshooting.md

 While docker `$instance_name` is running in the background, type in the command line.

+Manual

 ```
-#Run this command
+# 1) Run this command
 docker exec -u 0 -it instance_name bash

-#Install tzdata for the instance/container
+# 2) Install tzdata for the instance/container
 apt-get update && apt-get install -y tzdata

-#Run this command to change the docker timezone
+# 3) Run this command to change the docker timezone
 dpkg-reconfigure tzdata
 ```